katie-wright-flick/mastermind-sol/README.md

 - Complete the method that generates the checksum.
 - Ensure that you have a passing test suite.
 Run `npm run test` to see.

-We’ve provided a complete GamePresenter class for the game, and a partially complete GameEngine class.

-We’ve also got a test suite in `/test` with some test that are failing.

-To complete the game, you’ll need to write the `calculateChecksum` method, and ensure that your solution is robust enough to cover all of the cases in the test file.

-To play the game, run `npm run game` in the root of the mastermind repository.

-To run the tests, run `npm run test` in the root of the mastermind repository.

 ## Part 2

 Now that you have functioning game, what happens if the player enters something